daylilyk/Python-Projects/README.md

 - [Mean or Nice Text Game](https://github.com/daylilyk/Python-Projects/tree/main/Nice_or_Mean_Game)

-### Pizza Menu Sample
+### Nice or Mean Game
 This project is a simple text game where the user inputs their name and then is carried through multiple opportunities to decide if they want to be nice or mean to a stranger.
 Depending on their choices the user will lose or win and have an opportunity to play again if they so choose.
+This game include one snipbit of audio.